Red Tornado II

 The Tornado became estranged from them for a time; his android shell was destroyed during the Crisis, (Crisis #8) but this didn't keep him down for long.
 It seems that the Anti-Monitor's tampering had the effect of transforming the Red Tornado into a powerful elemental force.
 In this form, the Red Tornado encountered Justice Leaguer Captain Atom and the Swamp Thing, (Captain Atom #16-17) and became involved in the Elemental War, where he joined forces with Naiad, the newly-created water elemental.
 (Firestorm #90-93) At the end of this conflict, Firestorm created a new android shell for him.
 He recently approached Captain Atom and Firestorm for assistance in stabilizing his new form.
 (Captain Atom #38)

-Soon after this, he joined a supernatural group called the Leymen (Primal Force #0; 10.94).
-When this group disbanded, he laid dormant until he was awakened by the newly formed Young Justice (Young Justice #1) He remained with that group throughout its existence, helping them settle the former JLA headquarters as their "Justice Cave," and serving as their advisor and liaison to the JLA.
-In this time, he has mended some of his relationship to Kathy and Traya.
+Soon after this, he joined a supernatural group called the Leymen.
+(Primal Force #0) When this group disbanded, he laid dormant until he was awakened by the newly formed Young Justice (Young Justice #1) He was the advisor to this group, and liaison to the JLA.
+He remained with them throughout their existence, helping them settle in the former JLA headquarters as their "Justice Cave."
+In this time, he mended his relationships to Kathy and Traya.
 He turned down a requests to rejoin both the JLA and JSA in favor or remaining with the young heroes.
 (JLA/JSA Secret Files)

 Red Tornado answered the call when the JLA needed backup against the Crime Syndicate.
 The Syndicate recognized him as an android and thought he'd make a fine "example."
 Instead, they unleashed the fury of the Tornado Champion.
 The JLA immediately set about repairing his form.
 (JLA #112)